bazelbuild/rules_python/README.md

 support for integration with dependencies that, in a non-Bazel environment, would typically be managed by `pip`.

-Historically, the core rules have been bundled with Bazel itself, and some of them are even implemented natively (not in Starlark).
+Historically, the core rules have been bundled with Bazel itself.
 The Bazel team is in the process of transitioning these rules to live in bazelbuild/rules_python instead.
 In the meantime, all users of Python rules in Bazel should migrate their builds to load these rules and their related symbols (`PyInfo`, etc.) from `@rules_python` instead of using built-ins or `@bazel_tools//tools/python`.

 ## Setup